- Books and Articles by Eric

-- Including Smashing CSS, CSS: The Definitive Guide, Third Edition, CSS Pocket Reference, and Cascading Style Sheets 2.0 Programmer’s Reference, among several others.
+- Mostly they’re about CSS, although there are a few exceptions here and there.
+Books include CSS: The Definitive Guide, Fourth Edition, CSS Pocket Reference: Fifth Edition, and Cascading Style Sheets 2.0 Programmer’s Reference, among others.
+The articles are mostly from last millennium.

 - Color equivalents table

-- All 147 SVG-derived color keywords permitted in CSS3 in a sortable table showing the keywords with their equivalents in both hexadecimal notations, both (non-alpha) RGB notations, and non-alpha HSL.
-Related: the visualizations HTML4 Color Keywords in HSL and SVG/CSS3 Color Keyword Distribution.
+- All 148 SVG-derived color keywords permitted in CSS4 in a sortable table showing the keywords with their equivalents in both hexadecimal notations, both (non-alpha) RGB notations, and non-alpha HSL.

 - CSS Module Timelines